StormFireFox1/Refuge/content/posts/2019-02-10-old-box-to-hub.md

 but I've never used it for a clear and defined purpose.
 This ended up being rather disconcerting, since the box itself was nothing to scoff at: it was a box of 4 GB RAM, 2 GHz box with 80 gigs of SSD space, which is overkill considering what I was using it for.
-I mean, if I exposed a Raspberry Pi to the net and did the same things on it as I did on the VPS, it would've been *significantly* more cost-effective.
+I mean, if I exposed a Raspberry Pi to the net and did the same things on it as I did on the VPS, it would've been _significantly_ more cost-effective.

 Ergo, after literally 7 seconds of thought and consideration, I decided to take it upon myself to put that old box to good use!
 After all, I have 4 gigs of RAM to use up, I'll fill them all, even if I have to use Chrome tabs to do so.
 But what did I need first?

-* * *
+---

 ## I need a domain!